1Avoid non-essential travel near Vasundhara Enclave and areas with active police investigations expect cordons and checkpoints.

 Standard precautions

-Enroll in STEP or a similar service, carry digital copies of travel documents, and confirm insurance covers medical evacuation.
+Enroll in STEP or equivalent, carry digital and physical copies of ID and travel insurance, and keep emergency contacts accessible.

 Situation-specific guidance